JuanCodeAtATime/powerballer/README.md

 ### BRIEF DESCRIPTION

-**Powerballer** is a full-stack MERN application featuring dynamic, data-driven lottery updates.
+**Powerballer** is a full-stack MERN application that features dynamic, data-driven lottery updates.
 It features real-time tracking of jackpot amounts and draws.

 Users can enter up to three lottery tickets at a time to compare them with the winning numbers.
 The app also features a ticket management tool to view and/or delete past numbers.